Privacy Policy

 We normally hold some or all of the following types of personal information:

-• Your name, date of birth, national insurance number and bank account information (where benefits are in payment).
+- Your bank account information (where benefits are in payment).

-• Contact details (including your postal address, phone number and email address).
+- Contact details (including your postal address, postcode, phone number and email address).

 We may sometimes use other information about you.
 This could include information about your health (physical and mental) where it is relevant to, for example, early payment of benefits from the Scheme, or details about personal relationships to determine who should receive benefits on your death (which could include data concerning your sexual orientation).
 We might also, very rarely, have information about criminal convictions and offences, but only where it is relevant to the payment of Scheme benefits.
 For pension schemes, these special categories of personal data are most likely to be relevant when dealing with ill-health, divorce and death cases.